Broadband via Satellite

 How it works

 Satellite broadband works in a similar way to satellite TV, but enables two-way communication so you can send and receive information.
-So to use satellite broadband, you’ll need a satellite dish and a transmitter attached to your property.
+So to use satellite broadband, you’ll need a satellite dish attached to your property.

 - Satellite broadband can be provided almost anywhere, so is particularly useful for remote locations that don’t have fixed broadband or even mobile coverage.

-- The only requirement is that there is a clear line of sight to the southern sky (where the satellite will be).
+- The only requirement is that there is a clear line of sight to the sky.

 - Satellite broadband can be more expensive than traditional broadband services

-- Download speeds can vary but tend to be much slower than fibre broadband.
+- Download speeds can vary but tend to be slower than fibre broadband.

 - Many providers have data caps in order to manage demand.
 So, it is vital that you check costs, speeds, and how much data allowance is included for the price.